functionland/docs/docs/api/file.md

 # File API

-An interface for you to upload files (eg/ photos, videos or any type of document) and efficiently retreive them for use in your web/mobile Dapp.
+An interface for you to upload files (eg/ photos, videos or any type of document) and efficiently retreive them for use in your web/mobile DApp.

 <WorkInProgress />